michaelzoidl/swap-array/README.md

 ```

 ## Does it change the passed array?
 Nope, before it changes the positioning we clone the passed array and return just the new instance.
 Ideal for e.g. some redux-reducer where it's not allowed to change an existing state.
+If you want that the origin-array changes his state checkout the [array-swap](https://github.com/Marko-Jankovic/array-swap) repo from Marko Jankovic.

 ## Benchmark
 ```